lukitos/jquery_tasklist_exercise/jquery Tasklist Exercise.md

 In your HTML, add a button next to the “Add to list” button that says “Remove Completed Tasks” and has an ID of “removeComplete”

 add a clickhandler to your 'Remove Completed Tasks' button that will delete all list items in the task list with the class '.complete’.

+## Stretch
+Add a mouseover function that highlights list items when you put your mouse over them by changing their background-color to yellow.

+Add another function (look up what event this might be) that removes the highlighted background color when the mouse is no longer hovering over the list item.